 Prajna’s work is trauma-informed and amasses four decades of personal healing in curative vocations and non-dual wisdom traditions.
 Through raising twin daughters with disabilities on her own, she is continually gifted with the “wisdom of no escape” — the dharma unleashed amidst life, exactly as it is.
 She carries a medicine gift that shatters normative ideals that obscure our intrinsic value — our essential wholeness.

-After extensive training and initiations with indigenous healers, Prajna’s work has evolved to a rare fusion of plant medicine, non-dual healing wisdom and somatic therapies to unleash who you are—your expansion to deep satisfaction.
+After extensive training and initiations with indigenous healers, Prajna’s work has evolved to a rare fusion of healing plants, non-dual wisdom and somatic therapies to unleash who you are—your expansion, your love.
 She welcomes the messiness of the human condition with utter compassion and exquisite beauty.
 Prajna is widely appreciated for her deep care, clear seeing and contagious humor.
 Her potent healings are a stabilizing force in the necessary uprooting that is underfoot.

 MORE ABOUT PRAJNA’S JOURNEY

 Edge of Grace, A Fierce Awakening to Love

 I was born in New York.
 I now live in Santa Cruz, California with my twin daughters, visiting oldest daughter and an emergent family.
 I am one of eight siblings from a wild Irish Catholic family.